What is a good setting of the pulse parameters for tig welding equipment?

 4. background current - Background current is the low current of the pulse.
 This is not the percentage of time but a percentage of the high pulse amperage.
 On some machines it is just the exact background amperage but either way, The lower you set it, the more pulse effect...to an extent.
 Just like the pulse time on, if you go too low with this setting, it just limits the output of the machine too much...I recommend setting it at 20-50 for starters.

-Older transformer style welders can only manage about 10 pulses per second.
+Older transformer style welders can only manage a maximum of about 10-20 pulses per second.
 If you have ever had to weld at 10 pps, you know what I know.
 It sucks.

 I would rather get kicked in the stones than to have to weld all day at 10 pps.